andreamazz/SlideOutNavigation/README.md

     AMOptionsImagePadding;          // @(float), Padding used in the menu icon.
 Defaults to 50 AMOptionsTextPadding;           // @(float), Padding used in the menu item.
 Defaults to 20 AMOptionsBadgePosition;         // @(float), Badge's left offset.
-Defaults to 220
+Defaults to 220 AMOptionsHeaderHeight;          // @(float), Menu header's height.
+Defaults to 22 AMOptionsImageHeight;           // @(float), Menu icon's height.
+Max value is currently 44 pixels.
+Defaults to 44 AMOptionsImageOffsetByY;        // @(float), Menu icon's offset from the top.
+Defaults to 0

 sample usage: